STAND. COM. REP. NO. 1469

 Your Committee has amended this measure by:

 (1) Providing for certified copies to be sent to the Speaker of the United States House of Representatives and Majority Leader of the United States Senate; and

 (2) Making technical, nonsubstantive amendments for the purposes of clarity and consistency.

-As affirmed by the records of votes of the members of your Committees on Government Operations and Labor, Culture and the Arts that are attached to this report, your Committees are in accord with the intent and purpose of H.B.
-No. 999, H.D.
-1, as amended herein, and recommend that it pass Second Reading in the form attached hereto as H.B.
-No. 999, H.D.
-1, S.D.
-1, and be referred to your Committee on Ways and Means.
+As affirmed by the record of votes of the members of your Committee on Judiciary that is attached to this report, your Committee concurs with the intent and purpose of S.R.
+No. 115, as amended herein, and recommends its adoption in the form attached hereto as S.R.
+No. 115, S.D.
+1.